saichandrareddy1/Machine_Learning_basics/README.md

 Hello Machine Freaks!

-I disscussed about The Basic Machine Learning algorithms
+I going to discuss about The Basic Machine Learning algorithms

-Follow me more Updates
+Follow me more for Updates